-The school has a duty to ensure that all parents understand our responsibility to safeguard the wellbeing of all pupils and that this responsibility requires us to have Safeguarding including child protection procedures.
+The school has a duty to ensure that all parents understand our responsibility to safeguard the wellbeing of all pupils and that this responsibility requires us to have Safeguarding including child protection procedures including online safety.
 As part of these procedures the school can make a direct referral to the statutory child welfare agencies including the Police and/or Social Services without involving the parents if they have concerns about the safety of any child.

 Internet access at our school is monitored and filtered for age-appropriate content.
 This website from UK Safer Internet Center informs parents about keeping children safe online.We have been awarded the 360 degree Online Safety Mark.
 Online safety is integrated into school policy and the curriculum.
 We provide a high standard of online safety education and awareness for all staff and pupils, to ensure that these users of digital technologies can be safe online – whether they are in school, in their homes or out and about using mobile devices.